 iMMAP has proven its ability to support emergency response efforts across multiple geographic locations throughout Eastern Europe, Africa, Asia, the Middle East, and Latin America.

 We have a diversified donor base.
 Our donors include the US Department of State, USAID/OFDA/FFP, CDC, DFID, SDC, WFP, WHO, UNICEF, UNHCR, IOM, European Commission (ECHO), and the World Bank.

-Since 2012, iMMAP has been an official Stand-by Partner Program (SBPP) to the United Nations, a sponsored response mechanism designed to provide skilled and experienced human resources during the first phase of a new emergency.
+Since 2012, iMMAP has been an official Stand-by Partner to the United Nations, a sponsored response mechanism designed to provide skilled and experienced human resources during the first phase of a new emergency.

 iMMAP maintains a roster of rapidly deployable information management experts to provide surge capacity support in emergency operations.

 The location, duration, and tasks of these deployments are defined jointly with our partners.
 Information management experts possess a wide variety of expertise and skill sets, and have experience in operating in some of the most challenging global crises.

 By providing temporary surge capacity support, we help to boost their international response capacity.